 1. What if I do not have a person to live with next year?

 Students who wish to live in a double room next year, but are having trouble finding a person to live with have a couple of options.
-First, students can attend a "single mingle" event to in order to meet other students looking for roommates.
+First, students can like the BVU's Find a Roommate Facebook page in order to meet other students looking for roommates.
 Next, students can fill out a form at Hall-apalooza (Single/Double room selection) and have the Office of Residence Life assign them a roommate from a list of students currently at BVU.
-Lastly, students who want to chose a specific room to live in can do so by selecting to live with an incoming BVU student or be assigned a new International student to live with by talking to the Director of Residence Life.
+Lastly, students who want to chose a specific room to live in can do so by selecting to live with an incoming International student.
+This option can be completed by talking to the Director of Residence Life.

 2. What if I want to live with an incoming student (Freshman or transfer)?